andhapp/decoct/README.markdown

 Roadmap
 ---
-To move the gem to gemcutter.
+To move the gem to gemcutter